tttttx2/ETH_AppliedSecurityLab/README.md

 Admin credentials are: `admin:uoVei2phooZ3ateevahf`
 Test credentials are: `test:testtest`

+Predefined user credentials are defined in the project description

 SSH access is done using VM 00 as a jumphost.
-SSH certificate for the user `administrator` (with key password `uoVei2phooZ3ateevahf`) are the same as above located in the folder `Z_VM_installer` or as seen below.
+SSH certificate for the user `administrator` (with key password `uoVei2phooZ3ateevahf`) (or password which is the same as above) is located in the folder `Z_VM_installer` or as seen below.

-Predefined user credentials are defined in the project description

 root SSH privkey
 ```